Laande/Rainbow-Bg/README.md

 Open the file with notepad

-And you cand edit the section " commands "
+And you can edit the section " commands "

 # Header